 *What is an Apostille Stamp?

-An Apostille Stamp legalises your documents and confirms they are true copies, which is necessary for the legalisation procedure to take place in Greece.
+An Apostille Stamp legalizes your documents and confirms they are true copies, which is necessary for the legalization procedure to take place in Greece.

 Further information can be found on the FCO website.